maxwell-k/blog/content/first-post-at-the-pybelfast-workshop.md

 ### Use YAML metadata

 I want to use YAML metadata because it is well supported by [my editor configuration].
 It is also supported by the [yaml-metadata plugin].
-At the minute it is possible to just use a
-`pipx run --spec=pelican-yaml-metadata pelican` command because the plugin [depends on] everything necessary.
+At the minute it is possible to just use a `pipx run --spec=pelican-yaml-metadata pelican` command because the plugin [depends on] everything necessary.
 However I prefer the more transparent approach below.

 Command to create a directory to address a warning and run the site locally:

-    uvx --with-requirements=requirements.txt pelican --autoreload --listen
+    uv tool run --with-requirements=requirements.txt pelican --autoreload --listen

 Then browse to <http://127.0.0.1:8000/>.